-- Having systems in place for any student to raise concerns with staff, knowing they will be listened to, believed and valued - Delivering targeted work on assertiveness and keeping safe to those pupils identified at risk

-- 14.8 We follow both national (Sexual violence and sexual harassment between children in schools and colleges) and local guidance and policies to support any children/young people subject to child on child abuse to enable provision of effective support - 14.9 We fully understand that even if there are no reports of child on child abuse in school it may be happening.
+- Ensuring all staff have training on child on child abuse - We will adopt the 'whole school approach' to tackling sexism and any form of discrimination. - We will challenge inappropriate behaviours between children - providing developmentally appropriate PSHE syllabus which develops students understanding of acceptable behaviour and keeping themselves safe - Having systems in place for any student to raise concerns with staff, knowing they will be listened to, believed and valued - Delivering targeted work on assertiveness and keeping safe to those pupils identified at risk - Developing robust risk assessments & providing targeted work for pupils identified as being a potential risk to other pupils - 13.8 We follow both national (Sexual violence and sexual harassment between children in schools and colleges) and local guidance and policies to support any children/young people subject to child on child abuse to enable provision of effective support - 13.9 We fully understand that even if there are no reports of child on child abuse in school it may be happening.
 Equally whilst we are aware that female students are the predominant victims we will take all reports seriously.
-As such all our staff and children/young people are supported to: - be alert to child on child abuse (including sexual harassment); - understand how the school views and responds to child on child abuse stay safe and be confident that reports of such abuse will be taken seriously. - 14.10 We will not tolerate instances of child on child abuse and will not pass it off as "banter", or "part of growing up". - 14.11 Our CPOMS system is used for reporting instances of abuse. - 14.12 Sometimes allegations are made of a specific safeguarding nature.
+As such all our staff and children/young people are supported to: - be alert to child on child abuse (including sexual harassment); - understand how the school views and responds to child on child abuse stay safe and be confident that reports of such abuse will be taken seriously. - 13.10 We will not tolerate instances of child on child abuse and will not pass it off as "banter", or "part of growing up". - 13.11 Our system for reporting instances of abuse is through discussion with the head teacher, DSL, or chair of governors.
+These are then actioned and reported on CPOMS.

+13.12 Sometimes allegations are made of a specific safeguarding nature.
 These may include physical abuse, emotional abuse, sexual abuse and sexual exploitation.
-Some of the features of these could include: - Allegations against an older pupil's behaviour towards a younger child - Severe Bullying - Is of a serious nature possibly related to a criminal offence - Indicates that other pupils have been affected by this pupil - Taking part in the sharing of nudes and semi-nudes' - Photographing or videoing other children performing indecent acts - Forcing others to use drugs or alcohol - 14.13 All complaints and incident will be taken seriously with a record of incidents and action taken.
+Some of the features of these could include:

+- Allegations against an older pupil's behaviour towards a younger child - Severe Bullying - Is of a serious nature possibly related to a criminal offence - Indicates that other pupils have been affected by this pupil - Taking part in the sharing of nudes and semi-nudes' - Photographing or videoing other children performing indecent acts - Forcing others to use drugs or alcohol

+13.13 All complaints and incident will be taken seriously with a record of incidents and action taken.

-- 14.14 An assessment of an incident between children will be completed to consider: - Has this been a deliberate or contrived situation for a young person to be able to harm another? - Chronological and developmental ages of everyone involved - Difference in their power or authority in relation to age, race, gender, physical, emotional or intellectual vulnerability - All alleged physical and verbal aspects of the behaviour and incident - Whether the behaviour involved inappropriate sexual knowledge or motivation - What was the degree of physical aggression, intimidation, threatening behaviour or bribery - The effect on the victim - Any attempts to ensure the behaviour and incident is kept a secret - The child or young person's motivation or reason for the behaviour, if they admit that it occurred - Whether this was a one-off incident, or longer in duration
+13.14 An assessment of an incident between children will be completed to consider:

+- Has this been a deliberate or contrived situation for a young person to be able to harm another? - Chronological and developmental ages of everyone involved - Difference in their power or authority in relation to age, race, gender, physical, emotional or intellectual vulnerability - All alleged physical and verbal aspects of the behaviour and incident - Whether the behaviour involved inappropriate sexual knowledge or motivation - What was the degree of physical aggression, intimidation, threatening behaviour or bribery? - The effect on the victim - Any attempts to ensure the behaviour and incident is kept a secret - The child or young person's motivation or reason for the behaviour, if they admit that it occurred - Whether this was a one-off incident, or longer in duration

-14.15 We understand the importance of dealing with a situation of child on child abuse immediately and sensitively.
+13.15 We understand the importance of dealing with a situation of child on child abuse immediately and sensitively.
 We will gather the information as soon as possible to get the true facts and we consider the language used and the impact of that language on both the children and the parents when they become involved.
 We avoid any language that may create a 'blame' culture and leave a child labelled.